Fisherworks/flask-remote-terminal/README.md

 python3 -m venv venv  # must be python3.6+
 venv/bin/pip install -r requirements.txt
 ```
-Locate the `os.execl` parts of the code (2 of them), make sure the following telnet and ssh binary paths are correct for your environment.
-If not, slightly edit the code to make it right.

-Now copy the file "config_sample.py" to "config.py", then edit the "domain" to be your remote target, either ip addr or domain name should work.
+Now copy the file `config_sample.py` to `config.py`, then edit the `domain` to be your remote target, either ip addr or domain name should work.

+Make sure you have the telnet and/or ssh client binary installed on the server, with absolute paths here in the config.
+For example, if the server OS is macOS, and telnet was installed through Brew, then the telnet path could be `/usr/local/bin/telnet`

 Example:
 ```
 TERM_INIT_CONFIG = {
-    'domain': '192.168.11.111'    # or jumphost.example.com
+    'domain': 'example.com', # or ip address like 192.168.10.11
+    'client_path': {
+        'telnet': '/usr/bin/telnet', # confirmed location of your client binary (with cmd like 'which telnet') 'ssh': '/usr/bin/ssh'
+    }
 }
 ```
 Run `python app.py` or `gunicorn -b 0.0.0.0:5000 -k gevent -w 1 app:app`